 Travelling, Festivals & Parties

 The body thrives on routine and what we like to call ‘ruthless consistency’.
 There’s something to be said for creating as much ‘gathered’ momentum as possible during a transformation that can be responsible for eliciting remarkable changes in a short space of time.

 But that’s in an ideal world.
-For most of our clients, they’re all living busy lives where events will crop up.
-In Hirsh’s case, we had a combination of extensive work (conferences all over the US), family (they were all based in Detroit, including his wife, who only recently moved to LA) and personal/social travel (Coachella, Cinco De Mayo, Ultra Festival in Miami, all inclusives in Mexico, etc.!) to work around.
+For most of our members, they’re all living busy lives where events will crop up.
+In Hirsh’s case, we had a combination of extensive work , family and personal/social travel to work around.

 This was never going to be easy, but a combination of smart choices, accountability and individual adjustments made it possible.

-Of course, these trip were never going to be progress makers, but our aim was always to come back the same.
+Of course, these trips were never going to be progress makers, but our aim was always to come back the same.
 More often than not, we achieved this.

 The strategies we used revolved predominantly around incorporating buffers into the day and/or week.
 By creating a greater than normal calorie deficit, Hirsh was able to create an estimated balance in calories to prevent body fat gain when away.